-2.5 ENVIRONMENTAL SITE MEETINGS12
+2.5 ENVIRONMENTAL SITE MEETINGS

+Environmental Site meetings hosted by the Site ECO must take place no less frequently than bi-weekly.
 Minutes of the environmental site meetings shall be kept.
 The minutes must include an attendance register and will be attached to the Monthly Environmental Control Report that is distributed to attendees.
 Each set of minutes must clearly record "Matters for Attention" that will be reviewed at the next meeting.